 The Pay Plan for Emergency Workers may be used to hire personnel for fire use hazardous fuel reduction projects, and to provide temporary support due to the unpredictable nature of fire use hazardous fuel reduction activities.
+The term of hire is restricted to no greater than 300 hours per year per person for emergency hazardous fuel reduction work.
 The Pay Plan may not be used to circumvent normal hiring and contracting procedures.
-The term of hire is restricted to no greater than the period beginning 24 hours prior to planned ignition and extending through 24 hours after the perimeter is secured.
 The receiving (host) agency is responsible for hiring and paying under the AD pay plan for fire use hazardous fuel reduction.